-You need to attend seven Saturday workshops for supervised skills development before taking on case studies.
+You need to attend seven Saturday workshops before taking on case studies.
 You can start your master classes at any time of the year and they need not be consecutive attendance.

 Saturday master classes in Brighton, Sussex, UK These run from 10am – 4pm on the following 2018 dates: 13 January – 10 February – 17 March – 14 April – 19 May – 9 June – 7 July – 15 September – 20 October – 17 November – 8 December

 2 Remote sessions

 These skills development sessions are facilitated online via Skype, Facetime or Zoom.
 You will be trained, observed and assessed delivering coaching in the following two ways: